zstall/etrav/README.md

 ![Imgur](https://i.imgur.com/WhAnyWf.png)

 ## To view the email:
-Simply download the index.html in the src file and launch in your favorite web-browser.
+Clone, download, or branch the etrav repository.
+Find index.html in the src file and launch in your favorite web-browser.
 (Note: the fading animation for the background images is not supported in IE)
 Also, this email is responsive and will look great on PC, tablet, or phone.

 ## Like what you see?